'Advance Australia Fair II'

 The line To walk together on this soil was inspired by words spoken about the late Dr. G Yunupingu at the deeply moving memorial service for him in September 2017.
 Dr. Yunupingu was one of Australia's most famous Aboriginal musicians.
 He was an eminent Australian, providing a voice for indigenous Australians and fostering racial harmony.
 He received tributes from Australian Prime Minister Malcolm Turnbull, fellow musician Peter Garrett and the Dean of the Sydney Conservatorium of Music.
 Djungatjunga Yunupingu said this in his eulogy about his nephew:

 "He went into the world.
 He did.
 He wasn't fighting for himself.
 He wasn't talking for himself.
 He was talking for all Australians to unite and walk together."

 Dr. Yunupingu is honoured in our lines.

-The second verse concludes with “From every place on Earth we sing” as an introduction to the refrain “Advance Australia Fair”.
+The second verse concludes with “From everywhere on Earth we sing” as an introduction to the refrain “Advance Australia Fair”.
 This line celebrates and emphasizes our successful multicultural Australian society of the 21st century.

 The first stanza acknowledges that times can be tough in Australia.
 Through natural disaster many lose everything in devastating circumstances.
 This is when Australians support each other and the core value of 'mateship' comes to the fore, representing the Australian strengths in equality, loyalty, friendship and mutual support when it is needed.

-The stanza ends on a positive note, with the assurance that, with sustained hard work and a helping hand from us all as mates, we pull through - 'And wattle blooms once more'.
+The stanza ends on a positive note, with the assurance that, with sustained hard work and a helping hand from us all as mates, we pull through - 'And wattle blooms again'.